Magness Lake, in Heber Springs, is a magnet for swans

-Hale didn't talk about the allegations of closed court and defendants without attorneys or the rights waiver forms they are "encouraged" to sign.
+We do not run a so called 'debtor's prison' in Sherwood.
+If a defendant pleads guilty, or is found guilty, of writing a hot check we set up a payment plan.
+It is only after the third or fourth time that they fail to comply with a court order that we incarcerate."Hale didn't talk about the allegations of closed court and defendants without attorneys or the rights waiver forms they are "encouraged" to sign.
 A longer explanation is needed too for continued jailing seven years after an offense and thousands of dollars in payments for small hot checks.
 His day in court will come.

 It is not just Sherwood.
 People are incarcerated for failing to comply with the statute requiring that they provide a schedule of assets to the court after a civil monetary judgment is entered. they cannot be incarcerated for the monetary debt but can for failing to comply with the requirement to provide a schedule of assets.

 One gutless wonder.
 How brave must one be to tell his constituents he was changing…

 Since when did facts become "liberal"??
 Oh, yeah, when they threaten heavily biased conservative "opinions"!!…

 I don't know if the appointee will be good or bad .
 Just want to…